 Library databases are searchable electronic collections of articles and ebooks purchased by GMIT libraries to supplement the library print collections.
 There are so many databases because there is so much information.
-Some databases will be directly focused on your subject, while others, such as Academic Onefile and Academic Search Complete cover a wider range of subjects.
+Some databases will be directly focused on your subject, while others, such as Academic Search Complete cover a wider range of subjects.

 Databases contain a variety of articles from academic journals, magazines, and newspapers as well as other academic information resources.